 There are identity theft protection services that monitor credit reports and notify you of any suspicious activity.
 That’s a great way to stay confident in your awareness and ability to respond to identity theft.
 However, companies won’t guarantee that your identity will not be stolen.
-While it’s impossible to prevent yourself from becoming a target, you can make it very difficult for fraudsters.
+While it’s impossible to prevent yourself from becoming a target, you can take a few steps towards good fraud protection and make it very difficult for fraudsters.
 Here are some easy ways to protect your identity from theft.

 In addition to the solutions below make sure you look out regularly for medical bills you don’t recognize.
 Another thing to be aware of is missing tax refunds.
 Both of these are common problems found while confronting fraud.